 La Bisbal d'Empordà

 La Bisbal is located in the geographical heart of the Baix Empordà region.
-Crossed by the Daró River, it enjoys a privileged location that allows you to appreciate both the charm of the Empordà plain, dominated by the center of the Empordà Castle, and the wooded landscapes of the Gavarres massif.
+Crossed by the Daró River, it enjoys a privileged location that allows you to appreciate both the charm of the Empordà plain, dominated by the town of Castell d'Empordà, and the wooded landscapes of the Gavarres massif.
 At the foot of this natural area lies the village of Sant Pol, with its Romanesque church.

 Known above all for its ceramic tradition, La Bisbal is one of the most prominent pottery centers in Catalonia.
 This activity is evident in the urban skyline, marked by slender chimneys and numerous shops filled with clay and ceramic pieces, especially on the famous Carrer de l'Aigüeta.
-The Terracotta Museum of Pottery and Industrial Ceramics, located in a former tile factory, is a must-see to understand this legacy.
+The ceramic tradition has led the town council to register the "Cerámica de la Bisbal" trademark, a protected seal of origin that guarantees the authenticity and quality of ceramic products produced in La Bisbal d'Empordà and other municipalities in its area of influence.
+The Terracotta Museum of Pottery and Industrial Ceramics, housed in a former tile factory, is a must-see to understand this legacy.

 The local economy boasts a dynamic commercial sector, fueled by the tourism that comes to the region.
 The two international fairs—one dedicated to ceramics and the other to antiques—are a good reflection of this vitality.
 The city also boasts a very active cultural and leisure scene.